thenameisvicky/app-mdRunner/vault/Browser Engine.md

   - Here `Compositor` thread will send the layer info via `shared memory` to `GPU` Process.
   - `GPU` Process rasterizes -> composites -> sumbits final frame to `OS Compositor`.
   - The `GPU` Process uses Command `Buffers` to batch drawing commands from multiple renderers before sending them to the `OS` compositor (like ANGLE for OpenGL/DirectX translation).
-  - Browser Process UI thread receives "frame ready" from OS and presents it on screen.
+  - Browser Process UI thread receives "frame ready" from OS and presents it on screen - this is a very big process but for now this level of knowledge is enough.
   - If `GPU` not available then fallback to `SwiftShader` (software emulation of this compositor pipeline using CPU).
   - The `Renderer` has a `scheduler` that prioritizes `user-visible` tasks (input, animation, painting) over `background` JS or network `callbacks`.
 This is key for maintaining `60fps` responsiveness.
   - `IO` Thread handles IPC message from Browser and Network yes network can communicate with renderer directly via IPC interface Browser Process is just supervisor not a middleman.